DevOpsDolapo/DevOps_Projects/PROJECT 15/ReadMe.md

 - What is an Amazon VPC?

+- Creating and Configuring Subnets

-- Internet Gateway and Routing Table
+- Understanding Public and Private Subnets in AWS VPC - Internet Gateway and Routing Table

-- NAT Gateway and Private Subnets
+- Introduction to Private Subnets and NAT Gateway

-- Security Group and Network ACLs
+- Understanding the Differences between Security Groups and Network Access Control Lists

 - VPC Peering and VPN Connection